espocrm/documentation/docs/administration/terms-and-naming.md

 where *field* is the name of the field.

 Attributes are named in lowerCamelCase (start with a lowercase letter).

-* An attribute usually corresponds to a database column, provided that the attribute is storable.
-* In the REST API, JSON object keys correspond to attributes.
-* Attributes are used for accessing entity values in Formula Script.

 ## Link